eslint/rfcs/designs/2022-eslint-to-esm/README.md

 Node.js ESM has a limitation: ESM cannot be required.
 Approach 2 provides a good compatibility for existing projects that rely on ESLint without requiring users to adopt ESM as well.
 In previous repos, dual-mode was mostly used (except for '@eslint/create-config').

-However, dual-mode also has a few disadvantages:
+However, dual-mode also has a few downsides:
 1. dependencies.
 Some ESLint's dependencies have been (or will be) esm-only, which means we won't be able to upgrade them if we continue to support CJS.
 For new dependencies, we cannot use them if they are esm-only.
 2. Slower installation & larger volume usage, even though most users only use ESM, they still need to download CJS modules.
 3. Higher maintenance costs.
 You need to add a build process, test and publish ESM/CJS code.
 4. The CLIs do not support dual-mode.
+If the eslint bin is esm, it has no use compiling to cjs - as no one would require it.

 In the (very) long run, I would suggest that we eventually go with esm-only, but to give users more time to upgrade, as an intermediate state, we could use dual-mode in ESLint v9:

 * eslint v9:
-    - ESLint CLI: esm-only
+    - ESLint CLI: esm-only(`./bin/eslint.js` will be esm, and won't be compiled to cjs.)
     - Node.js API: dual mode
 * eslint 1x (at the point when the majority of the ecosystem is ready to support it, likely to be v10/v11/...):
     - ESLint CLI: esm-only
     - Node.js API: esm-only

-## Toolings esm supports
+## Toolings esm supports(ESLint's dependencies)

 * mocha ✅
 * proxyquire ❌